 This is not an exhaustive list.
 We encourage each of our students to seek out opportunities with associate and affiliate faculty and across campus that best fit their specific interests.
 The flexibility of our program allows every student to carve a uniquely personal path through their graduate studies.

-Chairing the [Tech]ethics and Science Policy program is Dr. Nita Farahany.
+Chairing the tech ethics and policy program is Dr. Nita Farahany.
 Dr. Farahany is Director of the Duke Initiative for Science & Society, a professor of law and philosophy, and a leading scholar on the ethical, legal and social implications of emerging technologies, particularly those related to neuroscience, genetics, and intelligent systems.
 She is a regular author and guest at the World Economic Forum and Aspen Ideas Festival, and recently presented a TED talk on brain data privacy.

 Listen to Dr. Farahany discuss regulation for the fourth industrial revolution during the 2018 World Economic Forum Annual Meeting in Geneva.